Mr-armanalam/Mr-armanalam/README.md

 <h1 align="center">Hi 👋, I'm Arman Alam</h1>
 <h3 align="center">A passionate full stack web developer from India</h3>

+  **Welcome!** I'm a dedicated and versatile full stack web developer with **two years of experience** in building impactful digital solutions from concept to completion.
+With a strong foundation in both front-end and back-end development, I specialize in crafting seamless, responsive, and engaging web applications that offer top-notch user experiences.

+**On the front end**, I expertise in creating visually appealing, interactive interfaces that make user navigation intuitive and enjoyable.
+I work with modern libraries and frameworks like **React.js, Next.js, and Three.js**, ensuring that my projects not only look great but perform smoothly across all devices.
+**My back-end skills** allow me to build robust, secure, and scalable systems using technologies such as **Node.js, Express, tRPC and databases like MongoDB and PostgreSQL**.
+I have a knack for designing efficient APIs and implementing backend logic that brings functionality to life while maintaining high standards of security and efficiency.

 - 🔭 I’m currently working on [Multi Vender E-commerce website](https://github.com/Mr-armanalam/multivendor-ecommerce.git)

 - 🌱 I’m currently learning **TypeScript, tRPC, PostgreSQL**